EvanMevel/RType-Epitech/README.md

 - r-type-server
 - r-type-client

+Run the server using docker :

+    docker-compose up --build

 # Coding Style
-This r-type is developed with XXXXXXXX coding style.
+This r-type is developed with CLion default coding style.

 # Wiki
 Check out the [Wiki](https://github.com/EpitechPromo2025/B-CPP-500-REN-5-2-rtype-audrey.amar/wiki) to know how to use the engine (in progress)